NodeOps-app/autogen/Docs/Sandbox/ai-agent-guide.md

 You will:

-- Create a boilerplate app in a GitHub repository
+- Create/fork a boilerplate app in GitHub
 - Deploy that app with AutoGen
-- Launch a sandboxed instance of the app which provides an AI assistant
+- Launch a sandboxed instance of the app: getting access to an AI coding assistant

 ![ai agent guide](../../Static/Gifs/guide-ai-agent.gif)